nolanlawson/dotjs-2016/readme.md

 ???

 As a share of user attention, native mobile apps are clearly winning.
 You can argue whether or not this is the right metric, but it's the reverse of desktop.
-On desktop, people spend most of their time in web browsers.
-On mobile, it's the opposite.
+Ask yourself: on desktop, do you use a web browser or a native app for email?
+Now what about mobile?
+For most folks, it's the exact opposite.

 ---